okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 1. Enter an **App integration name**.
 1. Enter the **Sign-in redirect URIs** for both local development, such as `http://localhost:xxxx/login/oauth2/code/okta`, and for production, such as `http://app.example.com/login/oauth2/code/okta`.
 For more information on callback URIs, see [Define a callback route](#define-a-callback-route).
 1. Select the type of **Controlled access** for your app in the **Assignments** area.
 Select the **Everyone** group for now.
 For more information, see [Assign app integrations](https://help.okta.com/okta_help.htm?id=ext_Apps_Apps_Page-assign).
 1. Click **Save** to create the app integration.
-The configuration pane for the integration opens after it’s saved.
+The configuration pane for the integration opens after it's saved.
 Keep this pane open as you'll copy some values when configuring your app.

 ## Create app